freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Exclude` has been added to
   :menuselection:`Tasks --> Cloud Sync Tasks --> ADD`.

-* The :guilabel:`Time Remaining` field has been added to :menuselection:`Storage --> Pools --> Pool Status`
-  when the pool has an active scrub.

-* The :guilabel:`DOS Charset` field has been removed from :menuselection:`Services --> SMB --> Configure`.

 * :menuselection:`Tasks --> Cloud Sync Task --> ADD`
   has three new fields: :guilabel:`Take Snapshot`, :guilabel:`Pre-script`, and :guilabel:`Post-script`.